papagina/MeshConvolution/README.md

 # Mesh Convolution
-This repository contains the code (in PyTorch) for the paper "Mesh Convolution Using a Learned Kernel Basis".
+This repository contains the code (in PyTorch) for the paper "FULLY CONVOLUTIONAL MESH AUTOENCODER USING EFFICIENT SPATIALLY VARYING KERNELS".

 ## Contents
 1. [Introduction](#introduction)